GMOD/jbrowse-components/website/src/pages/features.md

 JBrowse 2 supports creating new "view types" that can be shown alongside other views in the app.
 Importantly, these can be added by third-party plugins.

-The view types included by default with JBrowse 2 web include
+The view types available by default with JBrowse 2 web include

 - Circular view - Used to show whole genome overview of chromosomal translocations.
 The VCF breakend `<BND>` and `<TRA>` type features can be